xandrade/Talkpython.fm-Notable-Packages/README.md

 ![image](https://user-images.githubusercontent.com/12855744/134805244-6561b2e6-9b00-442c-b125-3edd347677ff.png)

 Seaborn is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.
-If matplotlib is for Android users, Seaborn is for iPhone users!
+If matplotlib is for Android users, seaborn is for iPhone users!